hyperevolnet/Terminator/README.md

 # Terminator

+Harvie Zhang **independently** completed this project, such as idea, proposal, experiment, writing.

 The old code was downloaded more than 1,000 times (41 stars).

 The new codebase is coming soon.